focal-lab/focal-website-2/content/current-research/early-regen/index.md

 ---

-We are conducting extensive field plot surveys to quantify conifer regeneration density and its relationship to overstory stand conditions (e.g., needle scorch vs. torch) in high-severity burn patches in the large 2020 and 2021 California wildfires.
+We have conducted extensive repeat field surveys from one to five years post-fire to quantify conifer regeneration density and its relationship to overstory stand conditions (e.g., needle scorch vs. torch) in high-severity burn patches in the large 2020 and 2021 California wildfires.
 We are supplementing the field-based characterization of overstory conditions with drone-based imagery of the same plots.

 We are finding surprisingly strong conifer establishment in high-severity patches with no surviving green trees (seed sources) nearby, suggesting that given the right seasonality of fire, non-serotinous species can store viable seed in the canopy ("aerial seed banking") and release it following fire, even if the trees are killed by fire.
 We are quantifying the extent of this phenomenon and the degree to which it can be predicted by fire intensity (as indicated by the extent of needle scorch vs. torch in the overstory).